Huge hack reveals embarrassing details of who’s behind Proud Boys and other far-right websites

 Extremism researchers urge careful fact-checking to protect credibility, but the data remains tantalizing for its potential to unmask extremists in public-facing jobs.

-Emma Best, co-founder of Distributed Denial of Secrets, a nonprofit whistleblower group, said some researchers call the Epik hack “the Panama Papers of hate gps,” a comparison to the leak of more than 11 million documents that exposed a rogue offshore finance industry.
+Emma Best, co-founder of Distributed Denial of Secrets, a nonprofit whistleblower group, said some researchers call the Epik hack “the Panama Papers of hate groups,” a comparison to the leak of more than 11 million documents that exposed a rogue offshore finance industry.
 And, like the Panama Papers, scouring the files is labor intensive, with payoffs that could be months away.

 “A lot of research begins with naming names,” Best said.
 “There’s a lot of optimism and feeling of being overwhelmed, and people knowing they’re in for the long haul with some of this data.”